Washington Custody

 If a parenting plan is already in place, how can I get it changed?

 Because parenting plans are decided in the best interest of the child, an order is not usually permanent.
 If you have a parenting plan already in place, you can ask the judge to make changes or modify the plan.
 The general rule is that you can only ask to change a parenting plan if there has been a “substantial change in circumstances” since your last hearing.1 In Washington state, a charge of domestic violence may constitute a substantial change in circumstances.
 If domestic violence has occurred, changing the parenting plan may be necessary to protect the best interests of the child.
-You will have to show that the child’s environment is harmful to his/her physical, mental, or emotional health.2 The judge will also restrict a parent’s time with the child based on a parent’s sexual assault convictions, or the sexual assault convictions of a person living with a parent.3 The judge may also change the parenting plan if the parent who does not have primary custody fails to exercise his/her right to visitation for a year.4
+You will have to show that the child’s environment is harmful to their physical, mental, or emotional health.2 A parent being convicted of custodial interference in the first or second degree is also a substantial change of circumstances for the purpose of changing a parenting plan.3

-In addition, if both parents agree on the modification, the court is likely to grant the modification without a substantial change in circumstances.5
+In addition, if both parents agree on the modification, the court is likely to grant the modification without a substantial change in circumstances.6

-To change a parenting plan, you will need to go to the court that issued the order (even if you have moved).
-You will need to file a motion for a change in the parenting plan and an affidavit which states the facts supporting the request.
-The other parent will then receive a copy of these documents so that s/he has the opportunity to file a response, or tell his/her side of the story.
+To change a parenting plan, you will need to go to the court that issued the order, even if you have moved.
+You will need to file a motion for a change in the parenting plan and an affidavit that states the facts supporting the request.
+The other parent will then receive a copy of these documents so that they have the opportunity to file a response or tell their side of the story.
 The judge will then make a decision based on these affidavits about whether or not you have shown adequate cause to have a hearing.
-If the judge decides you have shown adequate cause, a hearing will be scheduled so that the judge can make a decision on your motion (request).7
+If the judge decides you have shown sufficient cause, a hearing will be scheduled so that the judge can decide on your motion (request).7

 As with all custody issues, we recommend that you talk to a lawyer about this.
-Go to the WA Finding a Lawyer page to find a list of legal resources in Washington.
+See our Washington Finding a Lawyer page to find a list of legal resources in Washington.

 1 R.C.W. § 26.09.260(1)